plumvillage/newsletter/src/en/articles/sr-doan-nghiem--with-time-everything-transforms.md

 author: Sister Chân Đoan Nghiêm
 ---

-{% image "article/sr-doan-nghiem/Sr-doan-nghiem-edited.jpg", "", "Sr. Doan Nghiem: second from the left" %}
+{% image "article/sr-doan-nghiem/Sr-doan-nghiem-edited.jpg", "", "from left: Sr Thieu Nghiem, Sr. Doan Nghiem, Sr Tue Nghiem with 2 other siblings" %}

 **Dear sister, when you first came to Plum Village, what left the strongest impression on you?**